 The development of the iron and steel industry opened the doors to rapid industrial development in India.
 Almost all sectors of the Indian industry depend heavily on the iron and steel industry for their basic infrastructure.
-The Indian iron and steel industry consists of large integrated steel plants as well as mini Let's do With the help of an atlas identify some iron and steel industries in India and mark their location on an outline map of India.
+The Indian iron and steel industry consists of large integrated steel plants as well as mini steel mills.
+It also includes secondary producers, rolling mills and ancillary industries.

+With the help of an atlas identify some iron and steel industries in India and mark their location on an outline map of India.